orfon/fbmessenger/README.md

 # fbmessenger

 Facebook Messenger Bot client for RingoJS.
-It provides a convenient interface to the HTTP-based Messenger platform.
-The client has been tested with RingoJS 0.12 and newer.
-It supports all API methods of the Facebook Graph API v2.7 from July 13, 2016.
+It provides a convenient interface to the HTTP-based [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/).
+The client has been tested with RingoJS 1.1.0 and newer.
+It supports almost all API methods of the Messenger Platform 2.0 and the Graph API v2.9 from April 18, 2017.

 ## Example